 Backup Time Machine to Non-Native Drives & Network Attached Storage

-Using the command line, you can enable a hidden feature in Time Machine that allows you to backup your Mac to a non-native Networked Attached Storage device or even Windows PC.
+Using the command line in OS X, you can enable a hidden feature in Time Machine that allows you to backup your Mac to a non-native volume, including Networked Attached Storage devices, network volumes, or even a Windows PC.
+This is generally best for advanced Mac users, as it must be enabled through a defaults command string, let’s walk through it.

 Warning: this is an unsupported feature in Mac OS X and Time Machine, relying on this method to backup your data could be risky.
 Proceed at your own risk.